jamescurran/jamescurran.github.io/_posts/2009-08-16-code-tuneup-shuffling-a-list.md

 <script src="https://gist.github.com/jamescurran/5439129.js">   </script>

-So, what's wrong with this   Well, let's see:
+So, what's wrong with this?
+Well, let's see:

  * It takes a `List` as a parameter and returns a list.
 This is rather limiting.
 What if we have array we want to shuffle?